 Let’s Pray:

 Lord, help us with our “I don’t wanna” days.
 If we are being immature and whiney, please forgive us, and help us.
 If we are over-extended, please grant us the wisdom, and the courage to make needed changes.
 Empower us to reframe our thoughts, and choose to follow through with the commitments that you have put before us.
 We love you.
-And we want more than i don't wanna 5anything to please You in all that we do.
+And we want more than anything to please You in all that we do.
 In Jesus name.
 Amen.